-

 No-logs policy and headquarters

-- Norton Secure VPN logs policy: No logs
+• Norton Secure VPN logs policy: Some logs

-Norton Secure VPN claims to be a no-logs VPN, but it does gather some data.
+Norton Secure VPN claims to be a no-logs VPN, but it does gather some data in accordance with the Norton LifeLock Global Privacy Statement.
 This includes your device name and type, IP address, as well as usage data to prevent service abuse.
 Norton notes this data is encrypted and stored while you use the VPN or for a max of 36 months.
 (Your IP address is not stored according to Norton.)

 Additionally, Norton is headquartered in the United States.
 The location of a VPN's headquarters can affect the level of privacy it offers due to differing national laws and regulations regarding the collection of user data.

-A recent addition to the Norton Secure VPN apps for Windows and Android devices is split tunneling.
-This feature allows you to choose apps that can bypass the VPN connection, which can be useful if you want to protect your browsing activity while simultaneously accessing local network devices or services — or if some of your apps don't function correctly over a VPN connection.
+• Split tunneling: This feature allows you to choose apps that can bypass the VPN connection, which can be useful if you want to protect your browsing activity while simultaneously accessing local network devices or services — or if some of your apps don't function correctly over a VPN connection.
+Split tunneling is only available with its Windows and Android apps.
+You can add which apps you wish to exclude in the VPN settings menu.

 Norton Secure VPN test results